 See this article for more details on setting up Bedtime Mode.

-Power your device off and then back on again or use the Settings feature to Shut Down (Settings > General > Shut Down) your device and then power back up.
+Power your device off and then power it back on again.
+Or use the Settings app to shut down by going to Settings > General > Shut Down.

-- On an iPhone 6S or below plus all iPads with home buttons & iPod Touches 6th generation and below, press Home and Power at the same time until you see the Apple logo
+- On an iPhone 6S or below, any iPads with a Home button, and iPod touch (6th generation) and below, press Home and Power at the same time until you see the Apple logo.

-- On an iPhone 8 and above and iPads without home buttons: Press and quickly release the Volume Up button.
-Then press and promptly release the Volume Down button.
-Finally, press and hold the Side/Top button until you see the Apple logo
+- On an iPhone 8 and above and iPads without a Home button: Press and quickly release the Volume Up button.
+Then press and release the Volume Down button.
+Finally, press and hold the Side/Top button until you see the Apple logo.

-Verify that you enabled Auto-Lock to a setting from 30 seconds to 5 minutes under Settings > Display & Brightness.
+Verify that you set Auto-Lock to a time of 30 seconds to 5 minutes under Settings > Display & Brightness.
 If it’s listed as Never, select a setting.

 Another setting to check is if you have Auto-Brightness toggled on by tapping Settings > General > Accessibility > Display Accommodations > Auto-Brightness.
 If it’s toggled off, turn it on.

-There may be a random setting getting in the way of bedtime mode.
-So rather than going one by one to try and isolate the problem, let’s reset all settings in one step.
+There may be a random setting getting in the way of Bedtime Mode.
+So rather than going one by one to try and isolate the problem, reset all the settings in one step.

 Go to Settings >General >Reset >Reset All Settings.